pdarleyjr/puc-sim-manual-ui/docs/AI_AGENT_TECHNICAL_GUIDE.md

   - ~**30%** of total flow travels through the side port line.
 - **Impact:** This 30% flow diversion reduces friction loss in the main steamer line by approximately **50%**.
 This is the primary reason for the significant rise in residual intake pressure at the pumper.

+**CRITICAL IMPLEMENTATION NOTE:**
+The 70/30 split is NOT a pre-allocated ratio.
+It emerges naturally from the physics of line resistance:
+- 5" LDH has coefficient C = 0.025 per 100 ft
+- 3" hose has coefficient C = 0.8 per 100 ft (32x more resistance!)
+- Flow through each leg: Q ∝ √(ΔP / R) where R = C × L
+- When all ports use 5" LDH, steamer naturally carries ~70% due to larger port area (16.45 in² vs 5.20 in²)
+- When side ports use 3" hose, they provide minimal flow increase due to high resistance

+**Simulator Implementation:**
+1. Calculate resistance for each leg: R = C × L + adapter losses
+2. Total parallel resistance: 1/Rtotal = Σ(1/Ri)
+3. Solve iteratively for flow considering pressure drop: Q = √(ΔP / Rtotal) × scaling
+4. Apply hydrant main valve limit (~2000-2700 GPM depending on static pressure)
+5. Apply pump governor limit (NFPA 1911 curve based on PDP)
+6. Distribute flow proportionally based on conductance (1/R)

 ### 4.2.
 Test Data Highlights (Flowing 2,000 GPM from a single hydrant)

 | Configuration | Pumper Flow (GPM) | Residual Intake (psi) | Hydrant Pressure (psi) | Delta (psi) | Notes |